-Community health centers are community-based and patient-directed organizations that deliver free or low cost comprehensive primary health care services.
-Health centers also often integrate access to pharmacy, mental health, substance abuse, and oral health services in areas where economic, geographic, or cultural barriers limit access to affordable health care services.
+Federally-funded community health centers are community-based and patient directed organizations, and they provide services regardless of a patient's ability to pay, and charge for services on a sliding fee scale.
+They deliver comprehensive primary care and also often include a pharmacy, mental health services, substance abuse programs, oral health services, and pregnancy/perinatal and post-partum care.
+Additionally, community health centers have supportive services such as health education, language translation, and transportation that promote access to health care.
+Some health centers focus on special populations including those experiencing homelessness, migratory and seasonal agricultural workers, and residents of public housing.
+They are also located in areas where economic, geographic, or cultural barriers limit access to affordable health care services.
 Looking to identify a community health center in your area?
-Visit findahealthcenter.hrsa.gov
+Visit findahealthcenter.hrsa.gov.